25 Essential IELTS Bar Chart Vocabulary for Band 7+ Writing

 • The figures remained steady between 2015 and 2018.

-These help describe the magnitude and intensity of change.
+These words show the degree and intensity of change:

 Adjectives Adverbs